clebin/SpectrumAssetMaker/README.md

 ### Tileset format ###

-**Classic Spectrum**
+By default, Spectrum Asset Maker will output the attributes as a byte in the usual Spectrum format attribute (F,B,P3,P2,P1,I3,I2,I1).

-Set the following properties in Tiled which get saved in the tileset colours array.
+Add the following properties to the individual tile in Tiled:

 * flash (boolean)